RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 Now, we will deploy a presentation layer to OpenShift cluster using `Nodeshift` command line tool, a programmable API that you can use to deploy Node.js projects to `OpenShift`.

- * Install the `Nodeshift` tool via CodeReady Workspaces `Terminal`:
+ * Install the `Nodeshift` tool via CodeReady Workspaces Terminal:

 `cd /projects/cloud-native-workshop-v2m4-labs/coolstore-ui/`

 `npm install --save-dev nodeshift`

- * Deploy the web-ui service using `Nodeshift` via CodeReady Workspaces `Terminal` and it will take a couple of minutes to complete the web-ui application deployment:
+ * Deploy the web-ui service using `Nodeshift` via CodeReady Workspaces Terminal and it will take a couple of minutes to complete the web-ui application deployment:

 `npm run nodeshift`